kevinjiang14/Wear_Where/README.md

 - You can now view all source files in Android Studio, and debug by using the green triangle.

 # Technical Details

+**Determining User's City & State**

+The code is found in the getLocation() method of the Main Activity.
+The user's city and state are needed to get useful data from the Weather Underground API calls.
+The city and state of the user's current location are determined from the user's latitude and longitude.
+The Geocoder object uses reverse geocoding to determine a list of possible addresses from a given latitude and longitude.
+The first Address object returned by the Geocoder is used because it is most likely the user's current location.
+The Address class methods getLocality() and getAdminArea() return the city and state respectively.
+The location TextView is updated with the user's city and state.
+Finally, the Weather Underground API calls are made witht the updated city and state Strings.

+**Database**

+The database code is found in the Database package.
+SQLite is the database used in Android apps.
+The DatabaseCreator class creates a database file called "range.db"  with a table called "ranges".
+Each row in the table has three columns: id, min, and max.
+The SQLite "create table" command is executed in the DatabaseCreator's onCreate() method.
+The TempRange class is used to move data in and out of the database.
+It has variables to hold the id, min, and max for any row in the database.
+The DatabaseInterface class is used to interact with the database.
+The datasource variable in Main Activity is a DatabaseInterface object.
+Data is returned using TempRange objects.
+Cursor objects copy database row values into TempRange objects.
+Data is inserted into the database using ContentValues objects.
+The row id is used to update existing rows in the database.